This module is intended to guide a moderate-to-advanced user through creating and publishing a Bible Module through Paratext.

 Click on any text in the document, and the Style Inspector will helpfully show the paragraph and character-style names of this text, as well as a summary of the included formatting.

 You can see that this text's paragraph style is r - Heading - Parallel References and the character style is it...it* - Character - Italic Text.
-If we wanted to right-align all \r references, we would need to click on the paragraph style and click Modify.
+If we wanted to right-align all \r references, we would need to click on the paragraph style and click .

-This brings you to the Modify Style dialogue box.
+dialogue box.
 From this window, you can see everything that is configured for this style, or make changes.

 As you can see, many options can be configured directly in this window.
 Some of the most useful here will be horizontal alignment (left, centre, and right), bold, and italic.

-Others can be configured through the Format button, see figure 9.
+Others can be configured through the 9.

-1.5.4.2 Styles: Font
+button, see figure1.5.4.2 Styles: Font

 This dialogue probably does not need to be explained, but you will use this dialogue to customise the fonts of your Bible Module.
 In vernacular publishing, your first priority will be to choose fonts that are easily readable and contain all of the characters needed in each language.
 After that, you can choose fonts and styles that suit your needs.